Beppe Costa: Publishing activity

 In 1980 he translated and published the first work of the writer Manuel Vázquez Montalbán, Manifesto subnormal.
 It will be also editor of Gisèle Halimi, Luce d'Eramo, Alberto Moravia, Dario Bellezza, Goliarda Sapienza, Arnoldo Foà, Angelo Maria Ripellino.

 Since 1982, with the poet Dario Bellezza gives life to the series Inediti rari e diversi in order to report the authors excluded from the Italian literary society, like Anna Maria Ortese.

-From 1992 Pellicanolibri becomes a great library on the edge of Rome.
-Here will reach authors from all parts of Italy and not only.

 Beppe Costa and Bacchelli law

-In 1985 manages together with Adele Cambria to make apply for the first time the Legge Bacchelli in favor of Anna Maria Ortese.
+In 1985 manages together with Adele Cambria to apply for the first time the Legge Bacchelli in favor of Anna Maria Ortese.